What is this advance payment guarantee for?

-An Advance Payment Guarantee is usually required where, under the terms of a Contract for the supply of equipment or services, an advance payment is to be provided to meet the Contractor’s mobilisation or other up-front costs.
+A developer will usually require an Advance Payment Guarantee where, under the terms of a contract for the supply of equipment or services, the developer agrees to make an advance payment to meet the contractor’s mobilisation or other up-front costs.
 The amount of the advance payment is commonly somewhere between 10% and 20% of the Contract price.

 You may also find these contracts of use: